mohit4/product-evaluation-experimentations/README.md

 ***

 ### Project Status
-_Currently working on these algorithms_
+_Worked on these algorithms_

 Functionality | Status
 ------------- | ------
 Filtering     | Done
-Tokenization and tagging | -
+Tokenization and tagging | Done
-Stemming | -
+Lemmatization | Done

 ***

+### Current interest

+1. Sentence classifier based on classification algorithms, using dedicated ML libraries such as tensorflow or using nltk algorithm libraries.
+2. Web application